+This is one of the Celiac disease myths that is more beneficial to the pharma industry than any patient.
 I was shocked to discover they are developing drugs and vaccines for Celiac disease.
-There is a cure: stop eating glutens!
+There is a cure: stop eating food that contains gluten!
 It’s NOT the easy, fast, convenient symptom relief that we Americans consider a “cure,” but it’s absolutely doable.
-For me, it’s common sense: if your body rejects glutens, listen to your body and don’t give it any…rather than looking for a fast fix-it so you can eat anything in comfort.
+For me, it’s common sense.
+If your body rejects gluten, avoid it altogether instead of looking for a fast fix so you can eat anything.

 4. Cross-contamination is not a big deal.

-I just read that it’s dangerous to go gluten free.
-This is hogwash, as far as I’m concerned.
+I just read that it’s dangerous to go gluten-free.
+This is one of those celiac disease myths that is hogwash, as far as I’m concerned.
 In fact, with proper choices, you don’t even need to eat any grains to get the right amount of fiber in your diet.
-There is nothing you can get from a healthy loaf of grain-filled bread that you can’t get from gluten-free ancient grains or fiber-filled vegetables.
-The reality is that most of the bread and pasta products Americans eat have more in common with big fat slices of sugar-laden, butter-dripped cake than healthy fiber.
-Dropping glutens allows you to focus on healthy sources of fiber.
+You can get plenty of fiber gluten-free ancient grains or fibrous vegetables.
+Most gluten products Americans eat have more in common with sugar-laden, butter-dripped cake than healthy fiber.
+Dropping gluten allows you to focus on healthy sources of fiber.

 6. Being 100% gluten-free is impossible.

 Being gluten-free can be challenging, true, but it’s not impossible.
 You need to drop back going to restaurants, which frequently suffer cross-contamination, and cook more.
-Sandwiches can be tricky, but of course, you can always buy Udi’s Sandwich Bread.
 Try switching your entire family to gluten-free, or buy two toasters and store your gluten products away from the kitchen.
 It does mean you have to pick up and read labels all the time.
-One thing I love about Udi’s products is that it tells you right on the front label what allergens the product is free of – almost all are gluten-free, but some are also dairy- and soy-free.

 7. It’s not natural to be gluten-free.